FIFO method for valuating your inventory (Oh, and LIFO too!)

 With inFlow Cloud, all you need to do is enter purchase orders and sales orders, and our servers will crunch all the numbers for you.
 When you make a sale, inFlow knows which cost layer you were selling from (was it from the March shipment, or the June shipment?) and it can also show your current cost of goods at any time.

-If you’d like to simplify your FIFO and LIFO cost tracking, start your free inFlow Cloud trial today!
+It’s easy to simplify your FIFO and LIFO cost tracking with inFlow Cloud.